MrMelon54/auwiki/content/networking/hazel/schema.md

 Message<T> := length:u16 tag:u8 inner:T(tag);
 ```

-This still has a flaw, because in Hazel the length of the inner rule is determined by the length value that was passed to the message.
-Because of this and because it is the only exception, Message is implemented differently in the compiler as a sort of standard rule.
+This version still has a flaw, because in Hazel the length of the inner rule is determined by the length value that was passed to the message.
+Because of this and because Messages are the only exception that needs this syntax, Message is implemented differently in the compiler as a sort of standard rule.

 If we'd rewrite our Hello packet to use a Message rule, it'd look like this:

 ```
 Hello := version:i32 name:str nonce:u32 language:u32 chat_mode:u8 platform_data:Message<PlatformSpecificData>;

-// Win10 and Xbox edition
+// Win10 and Xbox edition respectively
-PlatformSpecificDataId(4) := platform_name:str xbox_id:u64;
+PlatformSpecificData(4) := platform_name:str xbox_id:u64;
-PlatformSpecificDataId(9) := platform_name:str xbox_id:u64;
+PlatformSpecificData(9) := platform_name:str xbox_id:u64;
 // PS edition
-PlatformSpecificDataId(10) := platform_name:str psn_id:u64;
+PlatformSpecificData(10) := platform_name:str psn_id:u64;
-// Steam, Itch, Epic, etc don't send over an id in this way.
+// Steam, Itch, Epic, etc don't send over an id.
-PlatformSpecificDataId(_) := platform_name:str;
+PlatformSpecificData(_) := platform_name:str;
 ```

 # Component types